mszjar/mszjar/README.md

 # Hi there 👋 I'm Mario
 As a Web 3 Developer, my experience covers Solidity, React JS, and Ruby on Rails.
 With a keen interest in Blockchain and entrepreneurship, I'm always open to exploring new ideas and collaborations.
-My work aligns with the philosophy of open-source and shared knowledge for a stronger tech community.
+My work aligns with the philosophy of decentralization and shared knowledge in community.

 ## Deep in the trenches with
 Smart contracts - Focused on Solidity